allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 **Cons**

 * Including mixins introduces duplication of CSS rules between components used on the same page;
-* More files — every component brings at least one request for its styles.
+* More files — every component brings at least one request for its styles;
-* No sharing of CSS — no cache reuse between pages built from different components.
+* No sharing of CSS — no cache reuse between pages built from different components;
+* Clashing of class names within the global namespace.

 In summary, while being very flexible and easy to use, mixins-based approach was not ideal from a performance point of view.
 Every time when somebody would like to use a button, input, link etc., they would have to include a mixin for it pulling the entire set of CSS rules to their stylesheet.
 This resulted in our users downloading unnecessary kilobytes during the first visit while bringing no caching benefit when navigating through other pages which in turn increased rendering times.
 We knew we could do better.